OpenStack command line tool installation using package manager tools

 If running version 7 or newer:

 If you are running RHEL/CentOS 6, the latest version of Python available by default is 2.6.
 This is too old to run recent versions of the OpenStack client tools.
-It is possible to install Python 2.7 for these operating systems as well, but that is out of the scope of this guide.
-You can find information on how to install Python 2.7 on the SoftwareCollections.org web page.
-Once you've done that, you should be able to follow the instructions for newer Red Hat based systems above.
+It is possible to install Python 3 for these operating systems as well, but that is out of the scope of this guide.
+You can find information on how to install Python 3 at SoftwareCollections.org.
+Once you have done that, you should be able to follow the instructions for newer Red Hat based systems above.

 Preparation: OS X systems